pawaters/docker1/README.md

 Basically, we should be able to go through evaluation with the minimum comments in the dockerfiles.
 If not, this file has extra information if needed.

+_I recommend to start with the last exercise, as it takes 10-20 minutes to build and run.
+I will do it on my laptop on the backgroun and we can go on with the eval on my desktop._

 ## 00) HOW TO DOCKER
 Docker version: docker --version only show client version.